Houtworm/minishell/Readme.md

 ### Tester
 - we should add a lot of bad syntax to make sure we won't segfault during evaluation.
 ### Environment
-- Writing all temporary files to a folder in /tmp/ so we can easily remove the folder afterwards for clean execution.
+- we delete all used files at init and at exit, create a function for it that is being called in those places
 ### Parser
 - Syntax checking can be improved a lot
 - heredoc should parse all but only input the last heredoc file